How to build a profitable podcast.

 But don’t worry, the number of listeners is growing faster than the number of podcasts.

-We’re talking billions of dollars being spent on enabling more and more people to flood into podcasts… you just have to be there to mop them up :)
+We’re talking about BILLIONS of dollars being spent on enabling more and more people to flood into podcasts… you just have to be there to mop them up :)

-Research has shown that over 103 million Americans have at least one podcast they listen to every month in the US – this number will keep growing.
-Despite this... there are still over 600 blogs for every podcast in the world ;)
+Research has shown that over 103 million Americans listen to at least one podcast each month – this number will keep growing.
+Even with this growth... there are still over 600 blogs for every podcast in the world ;)

 A podcast will grow your brand.